freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/cpu/index.md

 <b> Manufacturers of computer microprocessors </b>

 There are two primary manufacturers of computer microprocessors.
 Intel and Advanced Micro Devices (AMD) lead the market in terms of speed and quality.
-Intel's desktop CPUs include Celeron, Pentium and Core.
+Intel's desktop CPUs include Celeron, Pentium,Core,and Xeon.
 AMD's desktop processors include Sempron, Athlon and Phenom.
 Intel makes Celeron M, Pentium M and Core mobile processors for notebooks.
 AMD makes mobile versions of its Sempron and Athlon, as well as the Turion mobile processor which comes in Ultra and Dual-Core versions.
 Both companies make both single-core and multi-core processors.

 <b> Manufacturers of mobile microprocessors </b>